Vasanthj29/AR-Outstanding-Analytics-Reconciliation-Pipeline/README.md

 ## Overview

+## 🔒 Data & Confidentiality Notice

+Important: All datasets included in this repository are completely synthetic and dummy datasets created solely for demonstration, learning, and portfolio purposes.
+They do not contain, represent, or reproduce any confidential, proprietary, patient, financial, operational, or personally identifiable information from any real healthcare organization.

+The terminology, field names, transaction types, and business concepts used in this project are generic examples commonly associated with healthcare Accounts Receivable (AR), insurance billing, collections, and reconciliation workflows.
+They are intended only to demonstrate the data-processing and analytics approach.

+This project does not disclose, expose, or rely upon any confidential company data, patient information, protected health information (PHI), personally identifiable information (PII), or proprietary business logic.
+The synthetic data has been independently created and is not intended to represent actual records or real-world individuals.

+No inference about any healthcare organization, patient, insurer, transaction, or business process should be made from the synthetic data or examples in this repository.

-This project automates the preparation of **Accounts Receivable (AR) outstanding data** received as raw Excel accounting dumps.
+## This project automates the preparation of **Accounts Receivable (AR) outstanding data** received as raw Excel accounting dumps.

 The pipeline replaces a largely manual Excel-based process with a Python/Pandas workflow that: